Treating Flu Symptoms

 - Red tonsils with white spots

-Suck on hard candies or cough lozenges.
+- Suck on hard candies or lozenges.

-The ingredient guaifenesin is the only expectorant in the U.S., so look for it on the label if you're looking for an expectorant.
+The ingredient guaifenesin is the only expectorant in the U.S., so look for it on the label.

-The active ingredient listed is usually dextromethorphan (DM).
-Other cough suppressants include camphor, eucalyptus oil, and menthol.
+The active ingredient is usually dextromethorphan (DM).
+Other suppressants include codeine, camphor, eucalyptus oil, and menthol.

-Combination products may have medicines to ease other symptoms, including decongestants for stuffy nose, antihistamines for allergies or a runny nose, or painkillers.
+May have medicines to ease other symptoms, including decongestants for stuffy nose, antihistamines for allergies or a runny nose, or painkillers.